bethoven01/Assignment/agile_qa_test/agile_qa_interview_exercise_1ca32ca/QA README.md

 -   Right click on feature file and Select option : Run As -> Cucumber feature.

 All test cases are written in feature file which refers step definitions file to call method which performs actions/operations from another java classes.
+On execution, two tests are going to failed as there is a defect when more than 4 arguments are passed.